Dolores2333/Dolores2333/README.md

 </p>
 Hey there 👋,
 </p>
 I am currently a year four PhD student at Hong Kong University of Science and Technology.
-My research interest lies in Statistical Machine Learning.
-Recently, I focus on differential privacy.
+My research interest lies in Statistical and recently, has focused on differential privacy.
 I am 50 percent of a cat person 🐈💕, 40 percent being musical maniac 🎼☠️ and 10 percent intentionally left blank 😉.

   ---